vruusmann/blog/_posts/2014-05-15-jpmml_evaluator_api_prepare_evaluate.md

 }
 ```

 This approach assumes that the application code takes full responsibility for data preparation.
-The replacement of "interpreted" PMML data preparation logic with "native" application code should improve execution speeds (moreover, the majority of PMML producer software appear to be generating no-op `DataField` and `MiningField` elements anyway).
+The replacement of PMML data preparation logic with application code should improve execution speeds (moreover, the majority of PMML converters appear to be generating no-op `DataField` and `MiningField` elements anyway).
 This approach is relatively more advantageous in situations where the data record contains a large number of fields, which are updated only partially (e.g. ten fields out of one hundred fields) between subsequent runs.